Kingdom of Sophene: History

-The Kingdom of Sophene was ruled by the Orontid dynasty of Iranian origin, which was descended from Orontes I, a Bactrian nobleman who was the son-in-law of the Achaemenid King of Kings Artaxerxes II (r.
+The Kingdom of Sophene was ruled by the Orontids, a dynasty of Iranian origin.
+They were descended from Orontes I, a Bactrian nobleman who was the son-in-law of the Achaemenid King of Kings Artaxerxes II (r.
 404–358 BCE).
-According to the Greek writer Strabo (died 24 AD) in his Geographica, Sophene first emerged as a distinct kingdom under Zariadres (fl.
+According to the Geographica of the Greek writer Strabo (died 24 CE), Sophene first emerged as a distinct kingdom under Zariadres (fl.
 190 BCE), who was installed as its ruler by the Seleucid king Antiochus III the Great (r.
 222–187 BCE).
 He further adds that following the defeat of Antiochus III against the Romans, Zariadres declared independence.
 However this report is strongly contradicted by epigraphic and numismatic evidence.

-Sophene most likely emerged as distinct kingdom in the 3rd-century BC, during the gradual decline of Seleucid influence in the Near East and the split of the Orontid dynasty into several branches.
+Sophene most likely emerged as distinct kingdom in the 3rd century BC, during the gradual decline of Seleucid influence in the Near East and the split of the Orontid dynasty into several branches.
 Three rulers belonging to a different Orontid branch, Sames I, Arsames I and Xerxes ruled the western part of Greater Armenia, perhaps from Commagene to Arzanene.
 Following the death of Zariadres, his son Artaxias I claimed the right to rule over Sophene based on his succession rights (primogeniture).
 However, the younger line in Sophene managed to preserve the independence of their kingdom, due to their diplomatic (and possibly dynastic) link with Cappadocia.
 Three known successors of Zariadres are known, which were Mithrobouzanes, Arkathias, and Arsakes.

-The kingdom's capital was Carcathiocerta, identified as the now abandoned town-site of Egil on the Tigris river north of Diyarbakir.
+The kingdom's capital was Carcathiocerta, identified as the now abandoned town-site of Eğil on the Tigris River north of Diyarbakir.
 However, its largest settlement and only true city was Arsamosata, located further to the north.
 Arsamosata was founded in the 3rd century BCE and survived in a contracted state until perhaps the early 13th century CE.